ChimeHQ/Impact/README.md

 # Impact

 Impact is a crash detection and recording library for Apple platforms.
-Impact isn't a full crash reporting system, but it could be the core of one.
+It is **not** a full crash reporting system.
+But, it could be the core of one.
 Its design goals are:

 * Improve understanding of crash reporting systems
 * Support for all Apple platforms